bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WindDirectionRange_1DH_IenR1EWgR3G1pApMRJ/Documentation.md

-Indicate the range of wind direction the anemometrograph can monitor.
+Indicate the range of wind direction the sensor can monitor.